Albert-Jokelin/Learning-in-public/Solidity/Solidity-tutorial.md

 The difference between the two is that an *address payable* is an address you can send Ether to, whereas a plain address may not accept Ether because it might be a smart contract that wasn't built to recieve Ether.

 ### Enum
 The *enum* data structure are a way of keeoing track of enumerated lists in Solidity.

 ```
-enum State { Waitig, Ready, Active}
+enum State { Waiting, Ready, Active}
 State public state;

 constructor() public {